 Promenade Centre is identified as a "Primary Centre" in the Vaughan Official Plan 2010 ("VOP 2010") Urban Structure.
 Primary Centres accommodate mixed-use intensification and require the preparation of a Secondary Plan.
 The Secondary Plan builds on the policy framework established at the Provincial, Regional and local level.
-In conformity with that policy direction, the Secondary Plan provides a planning framework that will guide the development of this area which occupies a strategic location in the City's Urban Structure, including retention of the existing Promenade Mall, while enhancing its role as a regional shopping destination.
-These policies are designed to facilitate the development of this area as a complete community, characterized by high quality development that is compatible with surrounding land uses and transit supportive.
-New development will contribute to the evolution of this area as a complete community which is transit-supportive, vibrant, inclusive, healthy, sustainable and diverse.
-Promenade Centre is planned to accommodate an estimated population and job range of 17,235 to 21,162 to ultimate build-out.
+In conformity with that policy direction, the Secondary Plan provides a planning framework that will guide the development of this area which occupies a strategic location in the City's Urban Structure, includingwhile retainingention of the existing Promenade Mall, while and enhancing its role as a regional shopping destination.
+These policies are designed to ensurefacilitate the development of this area evolves as a complete community, characterized by high quality development that is compatible with surrounding land uses and transit supportive.
+New development will contribute to achieving the goal the evolution of this area of creating as a complete community which is transit-supportive, vibrant, inclusive, healthy, sustainable and diverse.
+Promenade Centre is planned to accommodate approximately 8,100 residential units, 15,500 people and 2,300 jobsan estimated population and job range of 17,235 to 21,162 to ultimate build-out.